williamteav/personal_website/blog/post002/entry.md

 <center><img src="CASTLE2.JPG"></center>

 Castle Air Museum is located in Atwater, a small town in Central California.
 The museum resides near Castle Airport, which operated as Castle Air Force Base during the Cold War and was home to the 93rd Bombardment Wing of Strategic Air Command.
-The museum's collection numbers over seventy historical military aircraft, the majority of which are displayed outdoors.
+Its collection numbers over seventy historical military aircraft, the majority of which are displayed outdoors.

-I visited the museum during their Fall 2019 Open Cockpit Day, when several aircraft are open for visitors to explore.
+I visited the museum during their Fall 2019 Open Cockpit Day, when several aircraft are opened for visitors to explore.

 ---